fabianmax/car-classification/blog/Transfer Learning with ResNet.md

 def predict(self, ds_new: tf.data.Dataset, proba: bool = True):
     """
     Predict class probs or labels on ds_new
+    Labels are obtained by taking the most likely class given the predicted probs

     Args:
         ds_new: New data as tf.data.Dataset